worace/coinage/iterations/iteration_1.markdown

 on how this target gets set later)
 5. **Nonce** - A special value used to "complete" the block by causing it to generate a hash value lower than the required difficulty target
+6. **Block Hash** - A SHA256 hash of the other contents in this block's header

 ### The "Coinbase" Transaction